-The New Hampshire-Maine Leadership in Neurodevelopmental Disabilities Program (NH-ME LEND) is a collaboration between the Geisel School of Medicine at Dartmouth, the Institute on Disability/UCED at the University of New Hampshire, and the Center for Community Inclusion and Disability Studies/UCED at the University of Maine and Dartmouth Hitchcock Medical Center.
+The New Hampshire-Maine Leadership Education in Neurodevelopmental Disabilities Program (NH-ME LEND) is a collaboration between the Geisel School of Medicine at Dartmouth, the Institute on Disability/UCED at the University of New Hampshire, and the Center for Community Inclusion and Disability Studies/UCED at the University of Maine and Dartmouth Hitchcock Medical Center.
 The purpose of NH-ME LEND is to improve the health of children and youth with neurodevelopmental disabilities by preparing leaders to enter the field of maternal and child health.
 Trainees from a wide variety of professional disciplines engage in training related to interdisciplinary, family-centered, culturally competent systems of care for children and youth with developmental disabilities and their families.
 Since 1993, NH-ME LEND has provided graduate level interdisciplinary training in maternal and child health/developmental disabilities for students and professionals at UNH.
 Beginning in 2011, a partnership between NH-ME LEND and the University of Maine will serve an area that is not currently served by a LEND training program and assist in developing infrastructure and addressing regional needs, particularly in rural underserved regions of Maine.

 The NH-ME LEND Program provides graduate level interdisciplinary training for students and professionals from diverse disciplines, including:

 - Developmental Pediatrics

 - Public Health

 This rigorous 10-month curriculum follows the academic calendar and includes coursework and hands-on experiences with faculty, families, community partners, and legislators that support trainees’ abilities to:

 - Develop leadership skills that address the needs of children who have neurodevelopmental disabilities (NDD) and their families, and move into leadership roles in their communities.

 - Develop an understanding of public policy and evidence-based care.